amitk-abk/codes/README.md

 # codes
-Sample codes to some problems
+Solutions of some code problems in Java